 - Siq al-Barid (Little Petra) Visit (8JOD per person)

 - Aqaba Castle Visit (3JOD per person)

-- Aqaba Boat Trip with Snorkelling (31JOD per person)
+- Aqaba Boat Trip with Snorkelling (Free)

 Please note inoculations may be required for the country visited.
 It is your responsibility to consult with your travel doctor for up to date medical travel information well before departure.

 DRINKING WATER: It is advisable to drink bottled water in Jordan.